careerist-qa/intro-to-python/lesson_7/homework.md

 ### Create a basic `for` loop

-Complete the following code in such a way that this loop prints the carachters of `name` one at a time.
+Complete the following code in such a way that this loop prints the characters of `name` one at a time.

 ```python